 Collagen is a large fibrous protein that plays a key role in the health of our skin, bones, tendons, blood vessels and many other connective tissues.

-There are currently 29 known collagens, 12 of which are expressed in the skin.
+There are currently 28 known collagens, 12 of which are found in the skin.
 Depending on their structure, size and role, these different collagens perform different functions in the body and are classified into several types.
 The most abundant in the human body are collagen types 1, 2, 3 and 4.

-Collagen forms the basis of our connective tissues such as bones, skin, tendons and cartilage.
+Collagen forms the basis of our connective tissues, including bones, skin, tendons and cartilage.
 It is even found in the corneas of our eyes, our gums and our internal organs, as well as in the brain.
-It plays a key role in cell adhesion and communication between keratinocytes, and therefore in the overall cohesion of the epidermis.
-Collagen has both structural and biological properties, giving the skin its cohesion, resistance, firmness and smoothness.
+It plays a key role in cell adhesion and communication between keratinocytes and, therefore, in the overall cohesion of the epidermis.
+Collagen has both structural and biological properties, giving the skin cohesion, resistance, firmness and smoothness.

-To compensate for the drop in collagen linked to skin ageing and to help boost collagen levels in the body, there are several types of collagen food supplements.
+To compensate for the drop linked to skin ageing and to help boost collagen levels in the body, there are several types of collagen food supplements.

-While collagen has traditionally been extracted from animal sources, research and changing ethical preferences have led to the emergence of new sources, responding to a variety of needs and concerns.
+While collagen has traditionally been extracted from animal sources, research and changing ethical preferences have led to the emergence of new sources in response to the diverse needs and concerns.

 Marine collagen

-Marine collagen, extracted mainly from fish scales and bones, is often prized for its good assimilation by the body, due to its structure, which is similar to human collagen.
-In the form of collagen peptides of small molecular size, this supplement is an ally of choice for the health of the skin, hair and nails.
-For those who avoid products derived from beef or pork, this is an interesting collagen.
+Marine collagen is mainly extracted from fish scales and bones.
+It is often prized for its good assimilation by the body, due to its structure, which is similar to human collagen.
+This supplement is made from small molecular collagen peptides and is a valuable ally for skin, hair and nail health.
+For those avoiding products derived from beef or pork, marine collagen is a good option.

-This type of collagen often comes from green sources via the recycling of fish or aquaculture products.
-Aroma-Zone marine collagen powder is certified Friend of the Sea, a label guaranteeing responsible and sustainable aquaculture.
+This type of collagen often comes from green sources, such as recycled fish or aquaculture products.
+Aroma-Zone marine collagen powder is Friend of the Sea certified, a label guaranteeing responsible and sustainable aquaculture.

 Would you like to discover the benefits of marine collagen?
 Watch the replay of our webinar on the subject and take advantage of our experts' advice!